Panasonic Lumix DMC-GM1 Review

 The bottom of the camera features a metal tripod mount which is perfectly aligned with the optical axis.
 There is also a rather flimsy plastic door which covers the combined battery and memory-card compartment.
 The unusual thing to note about here is that the lens mount is flush with the base of the camera.
 Since the camera is so thin, this makes it difficult to zoom while the camera is mounted on a quick-release plate which causes friction against the lens ring.

-Panasonic DMC-GM1 Facts
+Panasonic DMC-GM1 Highlights

 Sensor-Size: 17 x 13mm